gouiferda/RTv1/README.md

 - the intersection of a ray and a line in 2D
     - C: camera point + viewing direction
     - P: pixel in the image line (image plane) (where we have our normal x,y on our screen)
-    - I: point in the scene (where we would calculate intersactions)
+    - I: point of the intersection in the scene (where we would calculate intersactions)
     - Math used: slope-intercept form of a line (System of equations of 2 line equations)
 - the intersection of a ray and a line in 3D
-    - Math used: parametric function R(t)=(1-t)C+tP where t is a number and C and P have x,y
+    - Math used: parametric function R(t)=(1-t)C+tP where:
+        - t is a number and C and P and I that is R(t) have x,y
+- How do we intersect a ray with a triangle ?

+- We pick a Camera position (C) x,y,z and a viewing direction
+- Image plane perpendicular to the viewing direction
+- Now the intersection point is I=R(t)=(1-t)C+tP where points have x,y,z
+- Implicit equation of a line: ax+by+c=0  <> Delta y * x - Delta x * y + i Delta x = 0
+- Implicit equation of a plane: ax+by+cz+d=0
+- n Vector that is normal => perpendicular to a plane of ax+by+cz=d, a is a vector on the plane: gives us n.a=0 (dot product)

+aIx+bIy+cIz+d=0
+I=R(t)=(1-t)C+tP

+- How to compute coords of I in the plane: we get equations of Ix,Iy,Iz by t, then Iy,Iz by Ix, then we replace in plane equation to get the I coords

+- How to tell if the point is inside/on or outside the triangle??
+- Math used: weighted averages of three points, I=aA+bB+cC, where a,b,c are the weights, we know I,A,B,C so if one or two of the weights is negative then I is outside the triangle

 ______